14 solo trips you can book to visit the world’s top solo travel destinations

 See for yourself why the American Southwest is one of the best places to travel solo:

-Drumroll, please!
-The destination that caps off our countdown of the best places to travel solo is none other than Egypt.
+The destination claiming the number two spot on our countdown of the best places to travel solo is none other than Egypt.
 You’ll have an expert Egyptologist by your side throughout the entire trip when you go guided, and they’ll help you navigate the country securely and easily.
 “Having a Tour Director who was also an expert Egyptologist is more than someone could ask for,” said solo traveler Katie.
 “You knew you were receiving the best information, and it was great to be able to ask him so many questions and pick his brain.”

 Having everything planned and an expert with you to make it all happen comes with major perks.
 You can pop over to the Grand Egyptian Museum (a brand-new 2022 travel attraction) after seeing the Pyramids, set sail down the Nile, and fly back up north just in time to explore the capital city in just a week’s time.
 Need more reasons to take a Solo Tour of this historic country?
 Our article about why all solo travelers should take a guided trip to Egypt covers all the highlights and then some.